yuehanwang17mcp/big-data-spring2018/week-02/WS01_Python-Intro.md

 # Once again: 6 refers to a KEY, NOT an index position.
 print(d2[6])

-# can be used in conditionals
+# Key-value pairs can be used in conditionals
 if not d2[6]: # evaluates to false
     print("Dicts are fun.")
 else:
     print("Dicts are not that fun.")

 # The keys and values of dicts can be accessed as lists.
-Note that, here, they're being converted to strings so that they can be concatenated with the descriptive text.
+Note that, here,
+# they're being converted to strings so that they can be concatenated with the descriptive text.
 print("keys: "+str(list(d2.keys())))
 print("values: "+str(list(d2.values())))